UPDATE: 23 April 2020

 Subordinate legislation: Environment Protection Regulations and Environment Reference Standards

-The submissions received are being reviewed and considered by EPA and DELWP before regulations and standards are made by government.
-All substantive comments will be responded to via a report published in 2020 on Engage Victoria.
+The submissions received are being reviewed and considered by EPA and DELWP before regulations and ERS are made by government.
+All substantive comments will be responded to via a report published on Engage Victoria in 2020 along with the final subordinate legislation.

-You can find a copy of the proposed regulations and the Environment Reference Standard on Engage Victoria here.
+You can find a copy of the proposed regulations and the ERS on Engage Victoria here.

 You can also stay up to date by subscribing to EPA newsletters here.